xatkit-bot-platform/xatkit-examples/README.md

 ## Installation

-The bots in this repository require the [latest version of Xatkit](https://github.com/xatkit-bot-platform/xatkit-releases), unless stated explicitly in the bot directory's README.
-Installing the Eclipse plugins is not required to execute the bot, but is needed to open/edit their execution models and intent libraries.
+The bots in this repository work with the [latest version of Xatkit](https://github.com/xatkit-bot-platform/xatkit), unless stated explicitly in the bot directory's README.
+Installing the Eclipse plugins is not required to execute the bot, but needed to open/edit their execution models and intent libraries with the Xatkit language auto-completion, syntax highlighting and other advanced IDE features.

 ## Running a Bot Example

 Each bot directory contains a `.properties` file you need to edit to deploy the bot in your own environment.
-You can read [this article](https://github.com/xatkit-bot-platform/xatkit/wiki/Deploying-chatbots) to setup DialogFlow and Slack credentials, and additional information is provided in the comments of the `.properties` file.
+You can read [this article](https://github.com/xatkit-bot-platform/xatkit/wiki/Deploying-chatbots) to setup DialogFlow and Slack credentials for those that need them, and additional information is provided in the comments of the `.properties` file.
 If you have any issue to run your bot do not hesitate to report is on our [issue tracker](https://github.com/xatkit-bot-platform/xatkit-examples/issues)!

 Once you have set up the credentials and required information in the `.properties` file you can run the following command to execute your bot: